cmake-basis/BASIS/doc/howto/create-custom-template.rst

 The template configuration file named ``_config.py`` and located in the top directory of each project template defines not only which files constitute a project, but also the available substitution parameters and defaults used by ``basisproject``.
-It requires a basic understanding of the Python syntax, but is fairly easy to understand even without much experience in using Python given the following example.
+The template configuration file requires a basic understanding of Python syntax, but is fairly easy to understand even without much experience.
+To get an idea of the syntax, take a look at the example below.
+A complete example can be found in the BASIS source package in ``data/templates/basis/1.0/_config.py``.

 .. code-block:: python